Vista Field

-Vista Field (IATA: VSK, FAA LID: S98) was a public use airport in the northwest United States, located in Benton County, Washington.
+Vista Field (IATA: VSK, FAA LID: S98) was a public use airport in Benton County, Washington, United States.
 The airport was located 3 nmi northwest of the central business district of Kennewick and was owned by the Port of Kennewick.

 It was also known as Vista Field Airport.

 Several shipping carriers operated out of the airport.
 There had been controversy in recent years over whether or not to continue to operate the airport or to shut it down; it was officially closed on December 31, 2013, due to operating costs.
 The Port of Kennewick plans to redevelop the 103 acre site into a mixed-use residential and commercial neighborhood with parks and plazas.
+Several streets were laid in the early 2020s ahead of property sales for development.

 During World War II in the 1940s, it was an auxiliary field for nearby Naval Air Station Pasco, training naval aviators.
+The Port of Kennewick acquired the airport in 1991.

 The Toyota Center arena, opened in 1988 as the Tri-Cities Coliseum, is adjacent to the northwest.